QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 The ``ϵ[1:5]`` returns an array of the first 5 elements of ``ϵ``

-Notice from the above that
+Notice from the above that:

 * array indices start at 1 (like MATLAB and Fortran, but unlike Python and C)

-* array elements are referenced using square brackets (unlike MATLAB and Fortran)
+* array elements are referenced using square brackets (unlike MATLAB and Fortran, but like Python)

 To get **help and examples** in Jupyter or other julia editor, use the ``?`` before a function name or syntax